luised94/lab_utils/next_generation_sequencing/NGS_Manual.md

 - **Dependencies**: No dependencies
 - **Notes**: Any important caveats or considerations

-### 000_bioMicroCenterData
-Most of the sequencing is carried out by the MIT BMC Core Facility.
-Therefore, the first steps of the project involve setting up sample data for submission.
 #### 001_processBMCSampleGridDataCSV.R
 - **Purpose**: Read in the sample data from the BMC submission form, process to rename the columns, create the short name and sample_ID columns.
 - **Input**: